sergeiown/Map_with_Marker_Clusters/README.md

 ## Additional Geodata

-1. **Regions of Ukraine**: The geodata for the regions of Ukraine are loaded from the file `ukraine.geojson`.
+1. **State borders of Ukraine**: Geodata for the borders of Ukraine are loaded from the `geoBoundariesGeneral.geojson` file.
+2. **Regional borders**: The geodata for Ukrainian regions are loaded from the `geoBoundariesSimplified.geojson` file.
-2. **Borders of Ukraine**: Geodata for the borders of Ukraine are loaded from the file `ukraine_border.geojson`.
+3. **District borders**: The geodata for for districts of Ukraine are loaded from the `geoBoundariesDetailed.geojson` file.

 ## Tasks for Future Development